 Transfer students should expect to complete the departmental requirements in a minimum of two academic years.

 The Master of Arts (M.A.) in art is offered with areas of emphasis in art history and criticism, and studio art (ceramics, drawing, graphic design, painting, photography, printmaking, and sculpture).
-In combination with these areas, the Art Department also offers graduate study in alternative media.
+In combination with these areas, the Department of Art, Design, and Art History also offers graduate study in alternative media.

 Applicants should demonstrate advanced preparation through portfolio review, previous coursework, and résumé.
 In addition to the Webster University graduate admission requirements, applicants must satisfy the admission requirements listed below and petition to study within one of the areas of emphasis.
 A student admitted into the program will be assigned an advisor from the art faculty.
 All students in the M.A. in art program will be reviewed for advancement to candidacy on completion of 6 credit hours with grades of B or above.